Environments

 The environments dashboard also lists available custom environments along with their configured key/value pairs and secrets keys.

-Now, let's try modifying the build script in your package.json
+variable in your Appflow environment and update the build script in your package.json

 // customize the build script in the package.json